Complete Guide to DORA Metrics | What are DORA metrics?

 What is Deployment Frequency?

-Deployment Frequency tracks how often code is deployed to production, or otherwise deployed to end users at the highest level.
+Deployment Frequency tracks how often developers deploy code to production, or otherwise deployed to end users at the highest level.
 This clarification is essential as mobile apps, for example, have a different release process compared to web applications or services that expose APIs.

 Interestingly, Deployment Frequency itself is actually a proxy for another metric the DORA Institute researchers and Accelerate book authors were looking for.